acuon/NetworkLibrary/README.md

 ## Features

-- Simple API for making GET, POST, PUT, and DELETE requests.
+- Simple API for making GET, POST, PUT, and PATCH requests.
 - Easily customizable for specific use cases.
 - Option to set thread priority for network calls.
 - Provides listeners for handling responses as JSONArray, JSONObject, and String.